 |'Winning Political Party'||United States||Betfair Exchange|

-As well as betting on UK politics, you can, with most firms, place bets on American and Irish politics.
-Bookmakers such as Ladbrokes Sports, Paddy Power Sports and Betfair Exchange have latched on to the fact that America is the most powerful political force in the world and therefore has a political scene followed with considerable interest.
-They now offer markets not only for political election betting, but also for primaries (both the Democratic and Republican), nominations, winning parties, vice-president candidates and even college votes.
-The sheer amount of choice on offer to the interested punter is highly impressive.
+As well as betting on UK politics, you can, with most firms, place bets on American and Irish politics, along with other more obscure markets depending on the relevance of the country's political races.
+But with it's growing popularity, bookmakers all across the web have latched on to the fact that America is the most powerful political force in the world and therefore has a political scene followed with considerable interest.

 The vital piece of advice is not to go overboard when you see a short-priced candidate.
 Just wait for a close election, analyse in detail how wider public sentiment may affect the outcome, and assess your own political loyalties if relevant before, quite simply, piling in and hoping the rest of the world agrees with you.